 Earning Points & Rewards

-You’ll earn 5 points per $1 on every purchase you make at Old Navy and its sister stores.
-With 500 points equaling a $5 reward, you’re getting a very competitive rewards rate among store cards as well as general cash-back rewards cards.
+You’ll earn 5 points per $1 on every purchase you make at Old Navy and its sister stores, with 500 points equaling a $5 reward.

 You’ll also earn 1 point per $1 everywhere else you use the card: grocery stores, gas stations, restaurants, and more.

 Since this rewards rate is lower than what’s offered on many general rewards credit cards (but common among store-branded credit cards), we wouldn’t recommend using the card outside of Old Navy and its sister stores.

 Once you’ve earned 5,000 points in a calendar year, you’ll reach Navyist status, which includes a 20% boost in points every quarter.
 This boost gives you 6 points per $1 on store purchases and 1.2 points per $1 everywhere else.

 You’ll also get 500 bonus points when you connect your email address and another 500 points when you sign up for electronic billing.

 While you’ll earn points on every purchase, rewards are issued in increments of $5 (500 points) up to $50 (5,000 points).
 There’s a limit of $250 in rewards you can earn in a month.
 If you’ve earned points beyond that amount, they’ll be rolled over to the following month.